-Strenathen health research evidence-informed policy-making and self-sufficiency in health technology alternative health care products and services that improve the quality of life of Filipinos.
+Robust health research ensures the best available evidence to guide and inform policymakers in the selection of possible strategies to achieve health system goals.
+It can also lead to self-sufficiency in health technology by ensuring that health investments are prioritized for highvalue innovations-including traditional, complementary, and alternative health care products and services-that improve the quality of life of Filipinos.
 As such, promoting institutionalization of decision-making based on health research, development, and innovation (RDI) will be a priority.
-Increased, dedicated, and conditioned funding will focus on health RDI that: (a) translate basic health research into practical aspects; (b) promote low-cost and climateresilient innovations for remote populations and vulnerable sectors based on projected health needs and service delivery gaps in the medium term; and (c) improve capacity for high quality local vaccine and medicine development and production (See Chapter 8).
+Increased, dedicated, and conditioned funding will focus on health RDI that: (a) translate basic health research into practical aspects; (b) promote low-cost and climate-resilient innovations for remote populations and vulnerable sectors based on projected health needs and service delivery gaps in the medium term; and (c) improve capacity for high quality local vaccine and medicine development and production (See Chapter 8).